Expanded July 3, 2018

 Of course, in the case of Job, we also see that, sometimes, the trial has nothing at all to do with us!
 But the LORD can still use our response to the trial as a testimony to others -- as He did when Paul, Silas and Timothy were imprisoned at Philippi (Acts 16).

-In any event, we can know that Christ is in control of all things – and that “all things work together for good to them that love God, to them who are the called according to his purpose.”
-(Romans 8:28)
+Praise God for the knowledge that “all things work together for good to them that love God, to them who are the called according to his purpose.”
+(Romans 8:28).